bitcoin-atom/bitcoin-atom/README.md

  univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)

-For the versions used, see [dependencies.md](dependencies.md)
+For the versions used, see [dependencies.md](https://github.com/bitcoin-atom/bitcoin-atom/blob/master/doc/dependencies.md)

-Build How-To
+How to Build
 -------
 ```bash
 ./autogen.sh